sarnthil/unify-emotion-datasets/README.md

 Also, we advise you to cite the papers corresponding to the datasets you use.
 The corresponding `bibtex` citations you find in the file `datasets/README.md` or while running `download_datasets.py`.

+# Reference
+If you plan to use this corpus, please cite it as follows:
+Laura Ana Maria Bostan and Roman Klinger.
+A survey on annotated data sets for emotion classification in text.
+In Proceedings of COLING 2018, the 27th International Conference on Computational Linguistics, Santa Fe, USA, August 2018.